jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-Alternatively, you can configure and control VMware GemFire logging in Spring Boot `application.properties`:
+Alternatively, you can configure and control [vmware-gemfire-name] logging in Spring Boot `application.properties`: